ucb-art/bag3_skywater130_workspace/README.md

 5. Launch `virtuoso`.
 In the CIW, run `load('start_bag.il')`
     - This opens up the SKILL interface for BAG to import/export schematics and layouts
 6. Run BAG commands from the bash shell
-## Caveats

-If you would like to use abstract generation, there are a few issues to be aware of.
-More details available of the issues surrounding abstract generation and additional setup instructions in [the tech plugin abstract setup README.](skywater130/abstract_setup/README.md)

 ## Licensing